 - Usage: After processing, we make our collections available for research, publication, and other uses.
 Our staff members are available to assist with research requests for modest fees.

 - Out of the Archives: Our outreach efforts include a regular column in our journal, Railroad Heritage, where we explore archiving topics, share highlights from our collections, and answer your questions.

-Download the Center’s Collections Management Policy (206 KB PDF file), prepared by the Collections and Acquisitions Committee and adopted by the full board of directors in November 2014.
+You can read much more about our archival work by downloading our Collections Management Policy (206 KB PDF file), prepared by the Collections and Acquisitions Committee, adopted by the full board of directors, and reviewed and revised regularly.